 Ryan Morrison, Civil and Environmental Engineering

 Seth Webb, CSU Mountain Campus

 Jared Heath, City of Fort Collins

-Sara Rathburn is leading a large team of faculty, students, and partners to build a long-term watershed research site at CSU Mountain Campus.
-Dr. Rathburn and researchers want to study the headwaters of the South Fork of the Cache la Poudre River and make that information available for wider use.
-Through this project, the team will coordinate data collection, storage, and analysis as well as develop teaching content for CSU and the Poudre School District.
+Sara Rathburn lead an interdisciplinary team of faculty, students, and partners to build a long-term watershed research site at CSU Mountain Campus.
+Dr. Rathburn and researchers studied the headwaters of the South Fork of the Cache la Poudre River to make that information available for wider use.
+Through this project, the team coordinated data collection, storage, and analysis as well as developed teaching content for CSU and the Poudre School District.

 PI: Michael Wilkins | Associate Professor, Department of Soil and Crop Sciences

 Beaver-generated wetlands as ecosystem control points for post-fire transport of sediment, carbon, nutrients, and toxic metals into Rocky Mountain headwaters

 Mike Wilkins partnered with CSU faculty and the U.S. Forest Service to conduct field and laboratory research to better understand water quality changes in post-fire landscapes.
 Specifically, the team investigated ecosystem impacts of burned landscapes in beaver-generated wetlands in Colorado and Wyoming.